 BMC Endocrine Disorders is an open access, peer-reviewed journal that considers articles on all aspects of the prevention, diagnosis and management of endocrine disorders, as well as related molecular genetics, pathophysiology, and epidemiology.

-We do not make editorial decisions on the basis of the interest of a study or its likely impact.
-Studies must be scientifically valid; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.
+We do not make editorial decisions on the basis of the novelty of a study or its perceived impact.
+Studies must be scientifically valid and make a contribution to the existing knowledge; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, appropriate conclusions supported by the data and following community-agreed standards relevant to the research field.

 We are interested in individuals who are committed to open access, data sharing and innovation in scientific publishing.

-Our Associate Editors should have a minimum of 15 research papers published in reputable peer-review journals.
+Our Editorial Board Members should have a minimum of 15 research papers published in reputable peer-review journals.

-A suitable Associate Editor for BMC Endocrine Disorders is someone who:
+A suitable Editorial Board Member for BMC Endocrine Disorders is someone who:

 - Supports the journal’s ethos, scope, editorial standards, and policies, and is a committed advocate who will represent BMC Endocrine Disorders within the scientific community.

 - Provides a professional and supportive service to our authors and ensures that manuscripts they are responsible for fulfill the requirements of the Journal and are handled efficiently and appropriately through peer review.